openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api.rst

    :language: cpp
    :fragment: [ov:replace_node]

-``ov::replace_node`` has a constraint that number of output ports for both of ops must be the same; otherwise, it raises an exception.
+``ov::replace_node`` has a constraint that number of output ports for both Nodes must be the same.
+Otherwise, the attempt to replace would an exception.

 The alternative way to do the same replacement is the following: